Effects of Lactational Lead Exposure on Infant Development

 (a) of much longer duration than three months, on average (see Figures 6 and 7 below), and

-(b) more likely to be exclusive than during the 1990's, when breastfeeding for 3 months led to being the source of half or more of an infant's lead levels.
+(b) more likely to be exclusive than during the 1990's, when breastfeeding for 3 months was found to be the source of half or more of an infant's lead levels.
 (Figure 6)

-So breastfeeding for three months -- before exclusive breastfeeding was widely done -- was already commonly providing over half of a typical infant's lead levels two decades ago, according to studies; and typical contemporary breastfeeding could easily be contributing much more than that.
+So breastfeeding for three months -- before exclusive breastfeeding was widely done -- was already commonly providing over half of a typical infant's lead levels two decades ago, according to studies; and typical contemporary breastfeeding would normally be contributing much more than that.
 With that in mind, think about the 2016 policy statement on lead toxicity of the American Academy of Pediatrics, in which it says (in line with the EPA's position12), "it is now recognized that there is no safe level of lead exposure," and "all sources of lead exposure should be eliminated."15 (emphasis added) The U.S. ATSDR holds that same position, saying "It is important to prevent all lead exposures."79 Notice that these appear to be firm recommendations, not allowing exceptions if the doses are below a certain level or for any other reason.
-(However, other people in the AAP obviously feel that exceptions should be allowed if the lead comes from human milk.)

 Promoters of breastfeeding point out that concentrations of lead in breast milk are much lower than in maternal blood; the apparent intended implication is that transfer of lead via breastfeeding is therefore not very significant.
-But that would be a false and misleading impression to convey.
+But that would be a false and misleading impression to convey, for reasons as follows:

--- a) lead accumulates in the body;18 and numerous small doses add up.
+-- a) lead accumulates in the body;18 numerous small doses add up.
+The eventual result of that "slow and steady " transfer of lead is likely to be especially significant for an infant, considering the large capacity of the source as compared with the small size of the receiving body.
 See the text accompanying Figure 1 above about lead transferred via breastfeeding becoming dominant in an infant's blood lead after only 2 or 3 months of that feeding.

 -- b) Absorption of lead from the intestine has been found to be 40 times higher for children than for adults;17 a little lead goes a long way in an infant.
 A 2008 Chinese study found that, after adjustments, "every increase of breast milk in 1 μg/L unit resulted in the increase of blood lead of infant by 14 μg/L."82

-Soil and dust are sources of child exposure to lead in addition to food, after early infancy; but in the early months after birth, those are considered to be of little relevance.20 Infants would not yet be at the stage of normal hand-to-mouth activity until 6 months after birth,21 which would be past the especially vulnerable early postnatal months. (see Appendix F of www.pollution-effects.info) Breastfeeding would therefore typically be the predominant source of lead in infants during the developmentally-sensitive early months after birth, currently.
+Soil and dust are sources of child exposure to lead in addition to food, after early infancy; but in the early months after birth, those are considered to be of little relevance.20 Infants would not yet be at the stage of normal hand-to-mouth activity until 6 months after birth,21 which would be past the especially vulnerable early postnatal months. (see Fig. 4.a and reference 22) Breastfeeding would therefore typically be the predominant source of lead in infants during the developmentally-sensitive early months after birth.

 There is excellent evidence linking lead, including in the concentrations that are found in many tens of thousands of infants in the contemporary U.S., with greater risk of both autism (see Section H later) and ADHD (see Section I later).